Getting insights on publication analytics performance

 You can export the view you are on in a PDF format.

-First, select the date range and device filter values - these criteria will be reflected in the exported data.
-The export button is located on the top right corner of the dashboard, next to the mentioned filters.
+First, select the date range and device filter values—these criteria will be reflected in the exported data.
+Then, you can choose to export in PDF or CSV format.

 The PDF export is a snapshot without the interactivity of what you see on the dashboard.